Ethics in the Workplace

 Global Risk Management

-The Global Risk Management Program helps protect the critical elements of the Airport Authority’s global activities—our people, our assets, our operations and our business reputation—in accordance with prevailing political, security, integrity and other key risks.
-The program provides a due diligence framework from which we assess potential international business activities, including weighing such opportunities against a risk assessment by country.
-Our Anti-Corruption Policy helps inform this program, governing business activities at home and abroad.
+The Global Risk Management Program helps protect the critical elements of the Airport Authority’s global activities—our people, our assets, our operations and our business reputation—from prevailing political, security, integrity and other key risks.
+The program consists of several separate elements, including a due diligence framework from which we assess potential international business activities and partners, weighing such opportunities against a comprehensive country-by-country risk assessment.
+Our Anti-Corruption Policy and Business Travel Policy helps inform this program, governing business activities at home and abroad.
+We also provide third party resources and support to our employees with a view to ensuring their safety when they are travelling on business.

 The Internal Audit Department provides independent and objective assurance as to whether risks, internal controls and governance processes are appropriately managed to acceptable levels to enable the Airport Authority to achieve its strategic objectives.
 The department develops an annual risk-based audit plan that includes assurance on the effectiveness of the Airport Authority’s risk management network.
 It also provides a core compliance function, by conducting independent investigations of suspected fraudulent activities, internal control audits, compliance audits of core policies, such as the Expense Reimbursement Policy, and assesses the Airport Authority’s compliance with applicable regulations and contractual obligations.